Aug. 21, 2023

 Strict liability and absolute liability are most commonly applied in cases involving product liability, environmental damage, and hazardous activities.
 In these contexts, if harm or damage occurs, the responsible party can be held liable even if they took all reasonable precautions and had no intention of causing harm.

 It's important to note that qualified immunity is a specific legal doctrine related to government officials' liability for civil rights violations, particularly in the context of law enforcement.
 Strict liability and absolute liability, on the other hand, are broader concepts that can apply to various areas of law beyond civil rights.
+Listen to numerous episodes of the radio show as a free podcast in Apple Podcasts, Spotify, our website or most major podcast platforms.

 "Total immunity" is not a widely recognized legal term or doctrine like "qualified immunity."
 In legal discussions, the term "total immunity" might be used colloquially to refer to a situation where an individual or entity is completely shielded from any form of liability or legal consequences.
 However, this term is not a standard legal concept and does not have a well-defined meaning within the legal framework.